namirinz/RPS-Solidity/README.md

 6. The game state resets

 These flows demonstrate how the security mechanisms ensure fairness and prevent funds from being locked in various scenarios.

-### 4. Additional Improvements

-- **Improved State Management**: Better handling of game states and transitions
-- **Enhanced Reset Function**: More comprehensive reset functionality that covers the new commit-reveal state
-- **Clear Error Messages**: More detailed error messages for easier troubleshooting

-## Security Principles Demonstrated

-1. **Fairness**: The commit-reveal pattern ensures both players have equal opportunities
-2. **Liveness**: The timeout mechanism prevents the game from stalling
-3. **Fund Safety**: The withdrawal system prevents funds from being locked in the contract
-4. **State Integrity**: Improved state management prevents inconsistent game states

-These enhancements make RPS_Secure a more robust and secure implementation of the Rock Paper Scissors Lizard Spock game compared to the original RPS contract.